namm0407/real-time-object-detector-with-VLM/README.md

 It opens the camera, search for the required object (detected objects is in green boxing and required object is in red boxing), take a picture of the screen once the required object is founud and stops the camera.
 The VLM will provide a short description of the image and opens a chatbot for the user to ask questions related to the required object and the image.

+advance_qwen.py (in progess...)
+want to allow for a more specific object (so far added allow detecting objects with colors) adding chatbot

 ## Files
 ### blip.py (Finished but no chatbot)
 Capture: Handled by OpenCV